RexIsOnFire/REquiem/README.md

-# ReQuiem — Malware Analysis Workbench
+# REquiem — Malware Analysis Workbench

 > **One upload · one investigation · one report · one ATT&CK view · one IOC export.**

-ReQuiem is an all-in-one reverse-engineering workbench.
+REquiem is an all-in-one reverse-engineering workbench.
 Give it a **file** or a **hash** and it produces an *explainable* technical report: what language the sample was built in, how it's packed, what it does, which MITRE ATT&CK techniques it maps to, and **why** — with the evidence attached to every claim.